 Another output of the risk assessment shall be the duty to provide suitable and sufficient information, instruction, and training, to operatives.
 The training would enable staff to recognise the early signs of HAVS and report it in time to prevent development into a permanent state.
 In the above table where risk assessments were not undertaken, it was also highly unlikely that the employers would have been made aware of their duties to provide suitable information, instruction and training.
 The onset of HAVS may therefore have gone unrecognised due to lack of awareness.

 Employers must ask themselves the following questions: What would the impact be on their business if faced with such penalties, both financially and otherwise?
 Does the business not have a moral responsibility to protect the staff against such ill health?
-For a small fraction of the cost could all this not have been avoided by carrying out a competent risk assessment?
+For a small fraction of the cost could all this not have been avoided?